 What is the Citizens’ Orchestra?

 To play in an orchestra – for many citizens of Cologne, this wish comes true for the first time in the Cologne Citizens’ Orchestra, which François-Xavier Roth initiated during the 2019/20 season.
 The initiative is dear to his heart, but also to the musicians of his orchestra.
 More than 40 of them work with the participants, supporting them as they learn the works and the orchestra as it prepares for its concert at Cologne’s Philharmonie.
 To play side by side with the professionals is highly motivating and lots of fun.
 After all, there is not only much to learn in the rehearsals with François-Xavier Roth – there is also lots of laughter!
-37 violins, 23 cellos, 14 clarinets and many other instruments have joined the Cologne Citizens’ Orchestra, which includes about 200 members.
-Anyone can join in, thus its fundamental premise.
+37 violins, 23 cellos, 14 clarinets and many other instruments have joined the Cologne Citizens’ Orchestra, which includes about 160 members.
 The musical level of the participants differs greatly.
 To Harry Ogg, who leads the rehearsals as musical assistant to François-Xavier Roth, that is not a problem: »There are people who only started playing their instrument five years ago, and there are others who have played in other orchestras.
 But that is precisely what we like about it!
 In this way, our orchestra reflects the many facets of a living community.« Parts that are too hard are simplified.
 And the more experienced members help those who are less experienced.
 The group’s philosophy is: there is no competition.

 +49 221 221 28595

 There is no rivalery in our ochestraHarry Ogg, conductor